Amie Hansen | Grades K / 1

 I worked in a Montessori classroom until the birth of my first child.
 I stayed home to care for my daughter then went back to work teaching art part time at an elementary school.
 After having my second child, a son, I went back to school and received my Multiple Subject Teaching Credential and a MA in education with a minor in Art.
 I then taught at the California Montessori Project in Carmichael until having my third child, a daughter.
 After taking on a long-term teaching assignment here in Davis in a kindergarten class, I realized how much I missed being in the classroom.
 I am so excited to be back in a Montessori classroom and to working with your children!

-Greetings!
-My name is Jessica Markley, and I teach a kindergarten/ first grade Montessori class here at Birch Lane Elementary School.
+My name is Jessica Beckinger, and I teach a kindergarten/ first grade Montessori class here at Birch Lane Elementary School.
 I was born and raised in the San Francisco Bay Area.
 Growing up, I participated in choir, horse-back riding, dance, and took piano lessons.
 These days, I enjoy reading, cooking, yoga, traveling, and spending time with my family and friends.
-I became a mom for the first time in June 2016, and that has been a wonderful new challenge!
+I am recently married, and my husband, Adam, and I have a one year old daughter named Alana.
+We live in West Sacramento with our dog, Buster.

 Sarah Vazquez | Grades K / 1 (on leave in 2017/18)